azuredevcollege/trainingdays/day3/challenges/05-challenge-cognitive-services.md

 | --------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------- |
 | [Text Analytics API](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/) | <https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/quickstarts/nodejs> |

 We will now leverage the _Text Analytics API_ for extracting language, sentiment, key phrases, and entities from text.
-Please use a new resource group, e.g. **azdc-cognitive-rg**.
+Please use a new resource group, e.g. **rg-azdc-cognitive**.
 As a **Pricing Tier**, select the smallest possible in the chosen region.
 You can chose as a name for the resource **cog-textanalytics-westeurope-001** as we learned on day1.

 Go to the Azure Portal, create a Text Analytics Service (in the `West Europe` region):